MikeBulte/ImageCompressor/README.md

 # ImageCompressor
- Small Batch Image Compressor, mostly meant to compress uncompressed files where it makes sense to do so.
+ Small Batch Image Compressor made for personal use, mostly meant to compress uncompressed files where it makes sense to do so.
- This program will not save images if the compressed version becomes larger than the original version, which is a common issue when compressing already compressed files.
+ This Script will not save images if the compressed version becomes larger in size than the original version, which is a common issue when compressing already compressed files.

  This Python Script uses PILLOW to compress images through the usage of different flags.